-- Reader: The reader leads the inspection team through the software element(s) in a logical and comprehensive fashion.
-He or she calls attention to each part of the document in turn - paraphrasing or reading line-by lines as appropriate.
+- Reader: The reader leads the inspection team through the software element in a logical and comprehensive fashion.
+He or she calls attention to each parabhrasing or reading line-by lines as appropriate.
 The reader paces the inspection. - Recorder: Whenever any problem is uncovered in the document being inspected, the recorder describes the defect in writing.
 After the inspection, the recorder and moderator prepare an inspection report. - Inspectors: The inspectors raise questions and suggest problems with the document.
 Inspectors are not supposed to "attack" the author or the document but instead they should strive to be objective and constructive.
 Everyone except the author can act as an inspector.
 Often inspectors are chosen to represent different viewpoints, for example requirements, design, code, test, project management, quality management.